brownedon/Arduino-to-Pebble/README.md

 # Arduino-to-Pebble
 Arduino to Pebble Program

-A quick update, for now, this only works with the Original Pebble.
+This works with the Pebble classic and steel.
+Does not work with Time, something is different...